JohnnyDalvi/JohnnyD_Standard_Asset/README.md

 There is an static instance access to this method, so you can call any public method by using LevelManager.instance.MethodName.

-### Master.MenuMethods.cs(script):
-This script handles the menu methods such as open the options panel, changing level, changing preferences, pausing the game etc.
-It also have an AudioSource that is used to play the Button Sound and Win/Lose sounds.

-Social Media and website: the MenuMethods.cs have a method that accepts an string as input, it will open any URL that you put in the string parameter.

 ### Master.AudioController.cs(script):
 This script holds the references to the Button Sound, Win Sound and Lose sound, whenver clip you put on those public clips will be played on the respective events.